When to Go

 2) You can rent wheelchairs/ECVs from Disney at any of the four theme parks or at Downtown Disney.
 Wheelchairs/ECVs are available on a first-come, first-served basis.
 Supply can be limited and NO RESERVATIONS ARE ACCEPTED.
 You must be 18 years of age to rent ECVs.

 3) Your third option is to rent a wheelchair or ECV from one of the numerous outside vendors that service WDW on a daily basis.
 All these vendors provide delivery and pickup at your resort hotel free of charge.
 Make arrangements with the vendor directly as to which resort you are staying at and your desired delivery/pick up dates and times.
-All vendors have support staff and can be contacted if there is any type of problems with your wheelchair or scooter.
+NOTE: Disney will no longer provide storage for ECV/Wheelchairs except for approved vendors.
+All vendors have support staff and can be contacted if there is any type of problem with your wheelchair or scooter.
 This allows you use of a wheelchair or ECV 24/7 while you are at WDW.
 Contact your vendor of choice for specifics.

 TIP: Buena Vista Scooters (AllEars.Net Sponsor) is the recommended outside vendor for Wheelchair and ECV rental.
 They can be reached online at www.buenavistascooters.com or by telephone at 1-866-484-4797 or 1-407-938-0349.
 They are located in front of the BoardWalk Inn and Villas.